lucendio/lecture-devops-infos/content/tutorials/investigate-system-status.md

     * choose 3 different metrics

+## Deliverables

+* source code of the executable exporter service

 ## Solution

 *Please note that this solution is based on an Ubuntu 22.04 system.
 Source code can be found